aws-amplify/amplify-js/docs/media/quick_start.md

 ## Step 5.
 Connect to Your Backend

-Connecting to your backend at run time requires loading the required configuration in your app with `Amplify.configure()` method, at the entry point of your application (typically `App.js` for a React application).
+Connecting to your backend at runtime requires loading the required configuration in your app with `Amplify.configure()` method, at the entry point of your application (typically *App.js* for a React application).

 First import the AWS Amplify library: